sigla-o/matrix-theory/KARTE_en.md

 # Electricity, Magnetism and Electromagnetic Induction

 ## Electricity

-Electricity is an organized H-3 Transit Energy (TE) flow propagating through interconnected Strong Interaction zones of atoms and governed by TE Qn flow logic.
+Electricity is an organized flow of H-3 Transit Energy (TE), driven by an electric potential difference and propagating through interconnected Strong Force regions of atoms according to the organizational logic of Qn TE flows.

-Electricity is not an electron flow and is not fundamentally dependent on electron motion.
-Its basis is the organization of H-3 TE flows within collective atomic structures.
+Electricity is not a flow of electrons and is not fundamentally dependent on electron motion.
+Its underlying mechanism is the organization of H-3 TE flows within the collective structure of atoms.

+Electrons may participate in the organization of H-3 flow, but they are not the carriers of electricity itself.

-In systems containing many atoms, Strong Interaction zones may become interconnected and form continuous pathways for H-3 TE flows:
+In systems composed of many atoms, Strong Force regions can become interconnected, forming continuous pathways for H-3 TE flow.

+Electric potential

+→ H-3 TE flow

+→ electricity

 Atomic chain

-→ interconnected Strong Interaction zones
+→ interconnected Strong Force regions

 → H-3 TE flow

 → electricity

-In certain systems, such as semiconductors, electron organization may influence the configuration of H-3 flows, but the fundamental mechanism of electricity remains the organization of H-3 TE flows.
+In specific systems such as semiconductors, electron organization may influence the configuration of H-3 flow, while the fundamental mechanism of electricity remains the organization of H-3 TE flow.

 ---

 ## Magnetism

-Magnetism is a collective organizational regime of H-2 Transit Energy (TE) flows induced by stable H-3 electrical flows and manifested as spatially organized magnetic field lines.
+Magnetism is a collective organizational regime of H-2 Transit Energy (TE) flows induced by stable H-3 electrical flows and realized as spatially organized magnetic field lines.

 Magnetism is neither an independent form of energy nor a primary fundamental force.

 Electricity

 → excitation of H-2 flows

 → magnetic field lines

 → magnetism

+Magnetic field lines describe the organization of H-2 TE rather than independent energy flows.

 Magnetism may arise from:

-- externally maintained H-3 flows (for example, in electrical conductors);
+- externally sustained H-3 flow (for example, in an electrical conductor);
-- internally self-sustained closed H-3 flows determined by atomic architecture (for example, in permanent magnets).
+- internally self-sustaining closed H-3 flows determined by atomic architecture (for example, permanent magnets).

-In both cases, magnetism is a consequence of H-2 flow organization induced by H-3 TE flows.
+In both cases, magnetism is a consequence of H-2 flow organization induced by H-3 TE flow.

 ---

 ## Electromagnetic Induction

-Electromagnetic induction is a mutual organizational process of H-2 and H-3 TE flows in which changes in one flow configuration cause reorganization of the other.
+Electromagnetic induction is a mutual organizational process between H-2 and H-3 TE flows in which changes in one flow configuration cause the reorganization of the other.

-EM induction is realized through the ability of H-2 to displace H-3 into the energetically most accessible realization environment during reorganization.
+EM induction is realized through H-2 flows reorganizing H-3 flow into the most energetically accessible configuration.

-Changes in H-3 flows
+Changes in H-3 flow

-→ reorganization of H-2 flows
+→ reorganization of H-2 flow

-Changes in H-2 flows
+Changes in H-2 flow

-→ reorganization of H-3 flows
+→ reorganization of H-3 flow

-Induction establishes the mutual coupling between electricity and magnetism and allows self-sustained electromagnetic systems to emerge.
+Electromagnetic induction establishes the mutual connection between electricity and magnetism and enables the formation of self-sustaining electromagnetic systems.

 ---

+## Principle of Collective Organization

+Electricity, magnetism and electromagnetic induction are not three independent phenomena.

+They are interconnected manifestations of the same electromagnetic organizational regime of Transit Energy.

+Each describes a different aspect of H-2 and H-3 TE organization.

+---

-### Summary
+## Summary

 Electric charge

 → H-3 accumulation

+Electric potential

-H-3 flow
+→ H-3 TE flow

 → electricity

+Electricity

-H-2 flow organization
+→ H-2 flow organization

 → magnetism

-Mutual H-2 and H-3 reorganization
+H-2 ↔ H-3 flow reorganization

 → electromagnetic induction

+All processes

-Together, electricity, magnetism, and electromagnetic induction form a unified electromagnetic (EM) TE organization system.
+→ a unified electromagnetic (EM) organizational regime of Transit Energy.